Back pain device group Mainstay Medical raises $108m

 Mainstay, which is based in Dublin, secured approval from the US regulator – the Food and Drug Administration – in June to sell it Reactiv8 device in the US, the world’s largest medical device market, to adult patients with chronic lower back pain who have failed to experience relief with other therapies and are not candidates for spine surgery.

-“We are now strongly capitalised to execute on our corporate objectives in 2021 and beyond, including the launch of ReActiv8 in the US market and acceleration of our commercialisation efforts in Europe and Australia, ” he said.
+“We are now strongly capitalised to execute on our corporate objectives in 2021 and beyond, including the launch of Reactiv8 in the US market and acceleration of our commercialisation efforts in Europe and Australia. ”

 Investors